ahsanshaheen199/beli-fse/readme.txt

 == Copyright ==

-Mesonix WordPress Theme
+Beli WordPress Theme
-Mesonix is distributed under the terms of the GNU GPL.
+Beli is distributed under the terms of the GNU GPL.

 == Credits ==